The book conveys the basic principles involved in going global

 Even for seasoned global practitioners...

 To succeed globally, you must see your brand through the eyes of your stakeholders!
-Understanding what motivates your employees, investors, and customers ,in each geographical market is vital, especially in China.
+Understanding what motivates your employees, investors, and clients, in each geographical market is vital, especially in China.

 The LINGO methodology helps to simplify what can be a very complex process – giving a clear framework, to both balance risk and capitalize on opportunities.